Universal Hitchin moduli spaces: Flat connections and Higgs bundles

 where $F_D$ is the curvature of $D$.
-The zero moment map condition, that is when $F_D = 0$, corresponds to the flatness of $D$.
+The zero moment map condition, that is, $F_D = 0$, corresponds to the flatness of $D$.
 In this case one refers to the pair $(E_G,D)$ as a flat $G$-bundle.

 In order to construct a Hausdorff moduli space of flat $G$-connections modulo gauge, one needs to impose a natural stability condition arising from Geometric Invariant Theory.
-We say that a bundle with $G$-connection $(E_G,D)$ is \emph{reductive} (also called completely reducible) if it splits as a product of irreducible sub-bundles, where irreducible (also called simple or stable in the literature) means that there exists no nontrivial $D$-invariant sub-bundle.
-For a flat $G$-bundle $(E_G,D)$, this condition can be expressed in terms of the holonomy representation: the holonomy of $D$ defines a representation

-of the fundamental group $\pi_1(\Sigma)$ of $\Sigma$.
-A representation $\rho:\pi_1(X)\to G$ is said to be {\emph reductive} if the Zariski closure of the image of $\rho$ is a reductive group, or equivalently if $\ad_G \circ \rho$ is completely reducible, where $\ad_G: G\to \GL(\lieg)$ is the adjoint representation.
-Then, one can prove that the flat connection $D$ on $E_G$ is reductive if and only if its corresponding representation is reductive.
+If the connection $D$ is flat, the holonomy map defines a representation $\rho$ of the fundamental group $\pi_1(\Sigma)$ of $\Sigma$ in $G$.
+The representation $\rho:\pi_1(\Sigma)\to G$ is said to be {\emph reductive} if the Zariski closure of the image of $\rho$ is a reductive group, or equivalently if $\ad_G \circ \rho$ is completely reducible, where $\ad_G: G\to \GL(\lieg)$ is the adjoint representation.
+We say that $(E_G,D)$ is \emph{reductive} if $\rho$ is reductive.

 The existence of the moment map $\mu_\GGG$ implies that the flatness condition is invariant under the action of $\GGG$ on $\DDD$, and so is the reductiveness condition, and we can thus consider the moduli space